novascream/Ray_marcher_using_fragment_shader_in_opengl/README.md

 **Code quality**
 - [ ] Shader code is messy and largely uncommented — needs a full cleanup pass
-- [ ] Magic numbers scattered throughout, need to be extracted into constants/uniforms
-- [ ] No proper abstraction for shaders, FBOs, or scene objects — everything is fairly tangled
 - [ ] C++ side has minimal structure, needs refactoring into cleaner classes/modules

 **Rendering limitations**
 - [ ] No acceleration structures — ray marching against complex scenes is slow
-- [ ] Shadows are hard and approximate, no soft shadows or ambient occlusion
-- [ ] No reflections or refractions implemented
-- [ ] No PBR material system — just basic Lambertian diffuse
 - [ ] SDF scene composition is hardcoded in the shader, not configurable at runtime

-**Infrastructure**
-- [ ] No proper CMake / build system setup yet
-- [ ] No error handling for shader compilation failures
-- [ ] No camera controls or runtime interaction
-- [ ] No scene file format — everything is baked into the shader

 ---